nilenso/rubyconf-india-2013/slides/slides.md

 !SLIDE

+# whatever we tell you today is inherently flawed and impermanent

+!SLIDE

 # only "tao" is permanent

-!NOTES

-the only permanent thing (or perhaps non-thing) is "tao"

-!SLIDE

-# whatever we tell you today is inherently flawed and impermanent

 !SLIDE